lespicker/tachyons-one-page-scroll/content/products/advanced-awagami.md

 ## Preparation

 Two to four weeks prior to the workshop we ask that participants prepare a selection of 10 to 20 images and share them with us.
 We will review those images and arrange a conversation to collaborate on our recommendations for final image selection (and a few alternates) to bring to the workshop for printing and mounting.
-This preparation is important so that we understand your work, your vision, and can provide guidance that will result in realization your art.
+This preparation is important so that we understand your work, your vision, and can provide guidance that will result in realizing your art.

 ## Agenda

-### Saturday
+### Saturday-Sunday

 - Review of Awagami papers and uses
 - Focus on two *high-impact, highly textured* papers: Unryu and Bizan